 The most popular multi-day hikes in Australia include the Thorsborne Trail of Queensland, looping the beautiful Hinchinbrook Island; the Fraser Island Great Walk, exploring the UNESCO-listed sand island; the Wilderness Coast Walk along the coastlines of Victoria and New South Wales; the glorious Overland Track of Tasmania; and the Cape to Cape Track of Western Australia.

-Serious hiking enthusiasts keen on a real adventure should tackle the longer Australian treks, like the Larapinta Trail of the Northern Territory, a 16 to 20-day trail through the spectacular West MacDonnell Mountain Range, or the Australian Alps Walking Track, a 45 to 60-day trek through the mountains of New South Wales and Victoria.
+Serious hiking enthusiasts keen on a real adventure should tackle the longer Australian treks, such as the Larapinta Trail of the Northern Territory, a 16 to 20-day trail through the spectacular West MacDonnell Mountain Range, or the Australian Alps Walking Track, a 45 to 60-day trek through the mountains of New South Wales and Victoria.

 Those wanting something more leisurely will find that every state and territory of Australia offers pleasant, well-kept bushwalking trails.